 Common equity signifies ownership of a property or development project.
 Unlike debt, common equity involves no fixed payments.
 Instead, investors become partial owners and share potential profits and risks.

 Positioned below senior debt and other forms of financing, common equity is at the bottom of the capital stack, meaning it has the highest risk potential but can offer the potential for increased returns.
-Common equity investors often have voting rights and contribute to project decisions.
+Common equity investors often have voting rights and participate in project decision-making.

 This type of investment can be attractive to those seeking substantial returns and are willing to accept higher risk for ownership and project involvement.